Juhi3921/Cute-WebAPI/README.md

-Cute Web Application that provides weather updates, inspirational quotes. use of HTML, CSS, JavaScript, Node.js, and Express.
+Cute Web Application that provides weather updates, inspirational quotes.
 ## ★ Features ★

 • Live Clock & Date - Is always live and up to date.